Yasser-Ashraf-Saleh/TowardsSpiralBrickColumnBuildingRobots/README.md

 # Towards Spiral Brick Column Building Robots
 This repository presents the research and development of a novel approach for automating the construction of spiral brick columns using robotic systems.
 Our work introduces a task-level strategy aimed at enhancing the efficiency and effectiveness of assembling spiral brick columns through robotic manipulation.

-## Abstract
-The project explores the feasibility of automating the assembly of aesthetically appealing spiral brick columns.
-By integrating advanced computational models with robotic systems, we demonstrate a methodological approach that significantly improves construction precision and speed.

 ## Introduction
+This paper explores the automation in construction,  emphasizing the novel task-level planning for the assembly of spiral brick columns.
 The motivation behind this research lies in the growing need for automation in the construction industry.
 Spiral brick columns, known for their aesthetic and structural qualities, present unique challenges for automation.
 Our study addresses these challenges by proposing a comprehensive framework that leverages robotic manipulation for assembly.
+We demonstrate a methodological approach that significantly improves construction precision and speed.
+Utilizing extensive computational simulations and generalized models, we demonstrate the feasibility, effectiveness, and efficiency of our proposed approach, highlighting the potential for using robots in the automated construction of spiral brick columns.

 ## Proposed Approach
 We propose a multi-faceted approach involving: